 Orthodontists are trained to diagnose and assess the severity of crossbites in children.
 They will discuss this with you and help you choose the right kind of treatment for your child’s circumstances.

-Only a specialist orthodontist has the three years of additional training to advise and undertake the right treatment for your child.
+Only a specialist orthodontist has three years of additional training to advise and undertake the right treatment for your child.
 Explore our Orthodontist Finder Tool to find a specialist near you.
 They will help you make the most cost-effective decision about how to treat your child’s crossbite.